LDSSA/curriculum-development/CONTRIBUTING.md

 2. Reviews by Teaching, Quality Assurance, and Student Success are optional but encouraged
 3. Final approval by the Curriculum Development team (merge and close the issue, notify on `#curriculum`).

-For Specializations with Leads assigned, further curriculum changes need to be approved by the Specialization Lead.
+For Specializations with a Lead assigned, further curriculum changes need to be approved by the Specialization Lead.

 # Curriculum Development Team